Podnapisi-NET/flask-phpbb3/README.rst

 Gets user settings and profile.

 Use string named interpolation format (the psycopg one) to specify kwargs of a function.
-Do not forget to use {TABLE_PREFFIX} variable, to add specific table prefix.
+Do not forget to use {TABLE_PREFIX} variable, to add specific table prefix.
 (First, the python variables from config get evaluated, and then psycopg variables).

 Sessions integration